TheWilley/Minecraft-Glyph-Database/README.md

    node .\generator.js --path C:\Users\YourUsername\AppData\Roaming\.minecraft\versions\1.21\1.21.jar --name glyphs
    ```

-    This command generates a JSON file called `glyphs.json`.
+    This command generates a JSON file called `glyphs.json` inside the `dist` folder.
 You can change the output file name using the `--name` argument.

 ### Webpage